muscbridge/PyDesigner/README.rst

    - 12 GB free storage
    - Nvidia CUDA-enabled GPU

-PyDesigner in Container
+pyDKE in Container
 =======================
-PyDesigner can run on all major platforms (x86, x64, and ARM) via Docker container technology.
-The containerized form of PyDesigner is called `NeuroDock`_ and comes preloaded with PyDesigner, FSL, and MRtrix3.
+pyDKE can run on all major platforms (x86, x64, and ARM) via Docker container technology.
+The containerized form of pyDKE is called `NeuroDock`_ and comes preloaded with pyDKE, FSL, and MRtrix3.

 Obtaining the `FSL`_ software typically requires `registration`_.
 Therefore, we requeust users of NeuroDock who have not previously registered as a user of the FSL software complete the registration process.
 This allows developers